See why Mack Sails has become the biggest, small sail loft in the USA

 Mainsail slides are all hand sewn on with heavy webbing for long life and kindness to the sail.
 Sails are all provided with tell tails and a Dacron bag.
 The dark stitching on our seams makes draft stripes not a necessity, but we will install them as an extra.
 Class insignia and numbers are also extras.
 Mainsail shelf foot is standard with our mainsails and there is no extra charge for Cunningham or jackline, if requested.

 How Does a Sailmaking Firm Without Branch Lofts All over the USA Gain a Nationwide Reputation for High Quality?

 By not compromising tried and true construction techniques and improve upon them

 The drawings illustrate our new standard two-ply leech system.
 There is a 3″ to 5″ wide length of sailcloth inserted under the leech tabling and leech line.
-The leech tabling and the extra ply are then triple stitched down to body of the sail~~~the entire length of the leech.
-We are doing this as an aid to improving the durability and life of a sail where we have always known sails suffer most: leech fatigue.
-Of course we have always double sewn our leech tablings and centered the leech line away form the very edge of the sail (where most sailmakers stick their leech line, with only one row of stitching) to avoid leech tabling “cracking”, but now we’re adding the two-ply-advantage to our long list of Mack Sails’ Standards and Features.
+The leech tabling and the extra ply are then triple stitched down to body of the sail, the entire length of the leech.
+We are doing this as an aid to improving the durability and life of a sail where we have always known sails suffer most – leech fatigue.
+Of course we have always double sewn our leech tablings and centered the leech line away from the very edge of the sail (where most sailmakers stick their leech line with only one row of stitching) to avoid leech tabling “cracking,” but now we're adding the two-ply-advantage to our long list of Mack Sails Standards and Features.